College Football Playoff Projections: Week 11 Rankings and Bowl Forecast

 In each of the previous eight seasons of the College Football Playoff era, the team that debuted at No. 1 in the CFP rankings made it at least one week before suffering a loss.
 But that streak came to end when No. 3 Georgia knocked off No. 1 Tennessee on Saturday.

-The good news for the Volunteers is they are still in the mix to finish in the Top Four, dropping three spots to No. 4 while Georgia vaults to No. 1.
+The good news for the Volunteers is they are still in the mix to finish in the Top Four, dropping four spots to No. 5 while Georgia vaults to No. 1.

 So which teams will partake in the first College Football Playoff with neither Alabama nor Clemson in the field?